Top 5 Tax Tips For Gig Economy Workers In 2024

 If you were to work for a separate company, your employer would withhold taxes from your paychecks.
 As a self-employed individual, that duty falls on you.

-Related: The 6 Best Food Delivery Tips For 2024
+Related: The 6 Best Food Delivery Tips for 2024

 Because of this, you are required to pay both your own Social Security and Medicare taxes.
 You will also pay taxes that typically fall in the purview of your employer, resulting in 15.3% of your net pay going to Uncle Sam.